starlightrobotics/arcane-manual/README.md

 # ARCANE Manual: AI Role-playing Chatbots And Novel Entities
-#### Awesome Role-playing Censored and Uncensored models and chatbots
+#### Curated manual of Awesome Role-playing Censored and Uncensored models and chatbots
 *by Starlight Robotics*

 ARCANE Manual is a curated repository of AI Role-playing LLMs, chatbots, services, apps, interfaces, offline tools, and hardware tips.
 This manual provides insight for where to start, and reference links for seasoned developers.